OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-02.md

 1. We're going to use git to control versioning of our code, and host our code repositories on GitHub.
 First, create an empty repository on [github.com](https://github.com/) for your code.
 	1. Click "New repository"
 	2. Title your repository "wms_users_2017"
-	3. Check the box next to "Initialize this repository with a README
+	3. Check the box next to "Initialize this repository with a README"
 	4. Click "Create repository"
 2. In a terminal window, change into the following directory:
 ```bash
 $ cd /your-bitnami-installation-directory/apache2/htdocs
 ```
-3. Enter this command to clone the repository you just created:
+3. Enter this command to clone the repository you just created, substituting your GitHub username for `your-github-username`:
 ```bash
 $ git clone https://github.com/your-github-username/wms_users_2017.git
 ```
-substituting your GitHub username for your-github-username.
 4. You should now have a subdirectory called `wms_users_2017` with an empty README.md file in it.
 ```bash
 $ cd wms_users_2017/